 My name is Bethany Bateman.
-I am a 4th-year doctoral student in the Hispanic Linguistics program at UGA.
+I am a Ph.D.
+Candidate in the Hispanic Linguistics program at UGA.
 During 2016-2018 I taught courses in Quechua (1001/1002/2001/2002) for the Latin American and Caribbean Studies Institute (LACSI), and I currently work to build the Quechua program's presence at UGA and in the Athens community.
-I also serve as Instructor of Record for the Spanish program in the Department of Romance Languages, teaching SPAN 1110 sections this semester.
+I also serve as Instructor of Record for the Spanish Program in the Department of Romance Languages.

 My current research interests include but are not limited to: language contact, Quechua, Andean Spanish, sociolinguistics & studies in bilingualism/SLA.
 My dissertation investigates variation in the verbal system of Andean Spanish, a contact variety resulting from Spanish-Quechua language contact.
 Specifically, I examine innovative use of the Present Perfect across monolingual and bilingual speakers in Cusco, Peru.

 If you have any questions about my research or would like to know more about the Quechua program at UGA, feel free to send me an email (email@example.com).
 Looking forward to hearing from you!